Jim McMahon

-James Robert McMahon Jr. (born August 21, 1959) is an American former professional football player who was a quarterback in the National Football League (NFL) for 15 seasons, most notably with the Chicago Bears.
-McMahon played college football at BYU, winning the Davey O'Brien Award and Sammy Baugh Trophy as a senior.
-He was selected by the Bears fifth overall in the 1982 NFL Draft.
+James Robert McMahon Jr. (born August 21, 1959) is an American former professional football quarterback who played in the National Football League (NFL) for 15 seasons, most notably with the Chicago Bears.
+McMahon played college football for the BYU Cougars, winning the Davey O'Brien Award and the Sammy Baugh Trophy in 1981.
+He was selected by the Bears fifth overall in the 1982 NFL draft.

 McMahon achieved his greatest professional success with the 1985 Bears team that won the franchise's first Super Bowl title in Super Bowl XX.
 He also received Pro Bowl honors during the season.
-However, upon suffering a shoulder injury the following season, McMahon struggled with injuries throughout the rest of his career.
-After his seven years in Chicago, McMahon became a member of the San Diego Chargers, Philadelphia Eagles, Minnesota Vikings, Arizona Cardinals, Cleveland Browns, and Green Bay Packers.
+However, after suffering a rotator cuff injury the following season, McMahon struggled with injuries throughout the rest of his career.
+Following his seven years in Chicago, McMahon played for the San Diego Chargers, Philadelphia Eagles, Minnesota Vikings, Arizona Cardinals, and Green Bay Packers.
 He spent his final seasons in a backup role, including on the Packers team that won Super Bowl XXXI.
-McMahon was inducted to the College Football Hall of Fame in 1998.
+McMahon was inducted into the College Football Hall of Fame in 1998.

-Early years
+Early life

 McMahon was born in Jersey City, New Jersey.
+He was raised Catholic.
 He moved with his family to San Jose, California, when he was three.
 Growing up, McMahon played all sports in his neighborhood, encouraged by his parents.
 "We told him to believe he was the best," his mother said.
 "If he didn't, nobody else would."

-He played high school football his freshman and sophomore years at Andrew Hill High School, then moved with his family in the summer of 1975 to Roy, Utah.
-He played his junior and senior years at Roy High School and graduated in 1977.
+McMahon played high school football his freshman and sophomore years at Andrew Hill High School, then moved with his family in the summer of 1975 to Roy, Utah, where he played his junior and senior years at Roy High School and graduated in 1977.